Sugar painting

 The artist is removing a dragon figure after it cooled and solidified.

-Sugar painting (糖画) is a form of traditional Chinese folk art using hot, liquid sugar to create two dimensional objects on a marble or metal surface.
+Sugar painting (糖画 (糖畫, táng huà)) is a form of traditional Chinese folk art and sugar confectionery, using hot, liquid sugar to create two dimensional objects on a marble or metal surface.
 Melted sugar is carried by a small ladle made by bronze or copper.
 After it cools, it will be stuck to a bamboo stick and removed using a spatula.
 Three dimensional objects can be created by laying solidified sugar.

 History

 Sugar painting may have originated during the Ming dynasty when aristocratic families or government officials molded small animals made of sugar for religious rituals.
 This art form then became popular.
 After that period, as techniques improved, Chinese folk artists combined the molded sugar with other arts, like shadow play and paper cutting, to create a more diverse range of patterns.
 In Sichuan, during the Qing dynasty, further developments were made in production seeing the replacement of the molds with the now-common small ladle.

-Nowadays, sugar painting is considered as a representation of the wisdom and creativeness of Chinese people.
-To inherit and develop this kind of art and food, the government listed it as Provincial Non-Material Culture Heritage.
-After the implementation of reform and re-opening policy, many famous sugar painting artists are invited to foreign countries, such as Japan and Spain to exhibit Chinese folk art.
+Nowadays, sugar painting is considered a traditional Chinese folk art.
+To promote the art of sugar painting, the Chinese government has listed it as a Provincial Non-Material Culture Heritage.
+After the reform and opening-up era in the late 20th century, many famous sugar painting artists were invited to foreign countries, such as Japan and Spain, to exhibit their art.